 So what can you do?
 The biggest way to avoid having a dead-end microchip is to prevent it in the first place.
 To do that, it’s important that microchips are registered with accurate and valid information at the time of implantation.
 No matter the registry, this information should include the pet owner’s first and last name, email address, phone number, and street address to make reunification as quick and seamless as possible.

 Once the pet is implanted with a microchip and sent home with its new owner, the owner should be equipped with everything they need to update their pet’s microchip.
 This includes a take-home PDF with instructions for verifying their registration and updating their contact information when necessary, a Social Security card with the chip number barcode sticker, and the implanter’s recommendations for what to do when a pet is lost in a specific community.
-In addition, the Michelson Found Animals Registry emails pet owners every six months to make sure that the information we have on file is as up-to-date as possible.

 Steps to Take with a Dead-End Microchip